Fang Fang: Reception

 Within China, Fang Fang has faced criticism, being labelled as a liar and "traitor" by users on social media platforms such as Weibo due to her perceived criticism of the Chinese government.
-She has continued writing, however, despite the fact that some of her works have been blocked from publication.
+Wuheqilin satirized her with his image Crown of a Jester, depicting Fang Fang as a court jester for a uniformed white master sitting on a throne and performing for Western journalists in the gallery.'
+It portrayed her as having "handed over the knife" with which her "Western sponsors" could attack China.

-Awards
+Fang Fang continued writing, however, despite the fact that some of her works have been blocked from publication.

+In the west, Fang Fang was met with almost unanimously positive reaction.
+Fang Fang's publishing house, HarperCollins states that her work is a display of courage to expose social injustice, corruption and sociopolitical problems that hindered the response to the pandemic.
 Fang Fang was on the list of the BBC's 100 Women announced on 23 November 2020.